Calling Test

 Within that universal calling, there's something unique for you — a specific way you're meant to express it.

-Paul talks about this in 1 Corinthians 12.
+Paul describes this in 1 Corinthians 12.
 The body has many parts.
 An eye can't do what a hand does.
 A foot can't do what an ear does.
-But each is essential.
+But each is essential — and each is placed deliberately.

 You won't find your specific calling by ignoring the universal one.
 You find it by walking faithfully within it — and paying attention to what God puts in front of you.